tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > Art in its end shows that individual liberty - until now an "ideal" - will become reality in the distant future.
 > This requires a stage of evolution in which man will no longer abuse his liberty.
 (p.
 255)

+> By following the rhythm of the two contrary oppositions of the straight line, we can say
+> that the real life basic to man is simply the action of equilibrated opposition - for example,
+> the double movement of respiration, which is contrary and complementary.
+> It is a pure expression of vital rhythm....
+(p.
+256)

 > When we understand the equivalence of contrary oppositions of art's rhythm, we work more consciously to build truly human life.
 > For least attention is given to establishing equilibrium through *equivalence of the two fundamental oppositions.*